epflprogrammers/AI-Engineering-proj/RAG/readme.md

 # Overview

-A powerful **Retrieval-Augmented Generation (RAG)** question-answering bot that allows users to upload PDF documents and ask natural language questions about their content.
+A **Retrieval-Augmented Generation (RAG)** question-answering bot that allows users to upload PDF documents and ask natural language questions about their content.
 The bot intelligently searches through the document and provides accurate, context-aware answers using state-of-the-art AI models.

 ## Features